hyeyoungjo/FigureOut/README.md

 In addition, the thumbnail extraction of Figure Cards and Figure Wall is different for all researchers based on their real-time search history and pre-defined area of interest.
-Researchers also have autonomy to choose between AI data-driven and user-chosen visual summary with the filter function of Figure Wall (E).
+Researchers also have autonomy to choose between AI data-driven and user-chosen visual summary with the filter function of Figure Wall Ⓔ.

 ## Value
 Researchers can save tremendous time searching and discerning useful articles fitting their intent with